 The first Republican governor of Massachusetts, John Albion Andrew, was a New North Church member.
 He is best known for creating the first regiment of free black soldiers to serve the Union in the Civil War — the 54th Massachusetts.
 The regiment was celebrated in the movie “Glory” and is commemorated in the high-relief bronze monument by Augustus Saint-Gaudens in the Boston Common facing the State House.

-The only other Massachusetts Governor from Hingham, John Davis Long, was also a New North Church member.
-He sat in a back pew near the door, perhaps because he loved “clustering in the vestibule” to chat with other church members.
+In his private life, Long was also a New North Church member.
+He sat in pew #1 near the door, perhaps because he loved “clustering in the vestibule” to chat with other church members.

 In the 1960’s, New North Church dissolved its connection with the Unitarian Universalist Association, and re-opened in 1970 as a community church that draws its membership from a wide range of denominational backgrounds.